What is Negligent Security?

 Don't let negligent property owners get away with endangering your safety.
 Take action today by contacting the Law Offices of Michael S. Lamonsoff, PLLC.
 Attorney Michael S. Lamonsoff, known as "The Bull," brings years of experience, a fierce determination, and a formidable track record of large settlements and verdicts to every case.

-Attorney Lamonsoff, “The Bull”, will leverage his capabilities to negotiate with the defendants from a position of strength, and remain prepared to go to trial, if it is needed to maximize your compensation.
+Attorney Lamonsoff, “The Bull,” will leverage his capabilities to negotiate with the defendants from a position of strength and remain prepared to go to trial if necessary to maximize your compensation.
 We will provide you with a free case evaluation.
 Call us at 212-962-1020 or reach us online.